knative/docs/blog/docs/steering/knative-and-endusers.md

-Knative is an open-source community that values end-user contributions/interactions highly, this is evident in PRs, monthly meetups, slack interactions, etc. To top it all, recently Knative opened an end-user seat in the steering committee.
+Knative is an open-source community that values end-user contributions/interactions highly, this is evident in PRs, monthly meetups, slack interactions, etc. To top it all, recently Knative opened an end-user seat in the Steering Committee.
 This is very significant for a couple of reasons

 - Instills confidence in end-user organizations to use Knative in production
 - Very few OSS communities have end-user representation in the steering committee

-I am pleased to share that I have been elected as the first end-user representative in the steering committee.
+I am pleased to share that I have been elected as the first end-user representative in the Steering Committee.
 In this blog, I would like to share my organization’s Knative experience so far.

 ## Why Knative?